dyne/Zenroom/docs/article/views/decode_language_patterns.md

 We define as trustless a language (also known as untrusted language) that allows the virtual machine to fence its execution, as in a "sandbox" or isolated execution environment, blocking access to unauthorised parts of the system.

-A language that can be run on a "permissionless" (public) blockchain is a language that can be interpreted by any node and in any moment a new node may claim the capacity to do so.
+A language that can be run on a "permissionless" (public) blockchain is a language that can be interpreted by any node.
+In any moment a new node may claim the capacity to do so.
 This means that its parser, semantics and actions on the system must be designed to handle unknowns: any deviance and malevolent code should not affect the system.

 ### Solid

-The language grammar and the semantic model adopted by DECODE need to be capable of sandboxing untrusted code and providing security partitioning.
+The language and the semantic model adopted by DECODE need to be capable of sandboxing untrusted code and providing security partitioning.
 Any process of execution should be strictly limited in what it can do.
 Any function or data passed to a node cannot break the sandbox in ways the participants did not intend.

 For sensitive data structures, the use of proxy objects must be adopted as a security guard, only allowing the sandbox to call pre-approved methods and access pre-approved data.